-*- coding: utf-8 -*-

 """

-Determine the indices of essential variables in a Boolean function.
+Determine the essential variables of the Boolean function.

 """